00ber/business-recommender/assets/slides.md

 Dec 11\, 2023

+---

 ## Agenda

-Project Overview
+1. Project Overview

-Motivation
+2. Motivation

-Objectives
+3. Objectives

-Methodology
+4. Methodology

-Architecture
+5. Architecture

-Results and Demonstrations
+6. Results and Demonstrations

-Challenges and Learnings:
+7. Challenges and Learnings:

-Q&A
+8. Q&A

+---

 ## Project Overview

-__Combining Retrieval Augmented Generation and LLMs:__

-Using Retrieval Augmented Generation with Large Language Models to improve local business recommendations\.
+- **Combining Retrieval Augmented Generation and LLMs:** Using Retrieval Augmented Generation with Large Language Models to improve local business recommendations\.

-__Personalization:__

-Creating a chatbot that makes recommendations based on individual user queries and preferences\.
+- **Personalization:** Creating a chatbot that makes recommendations based on individual user queries and preferences\.

+---

 ## Motivation